All electron GW with linearized augmented plane waves for metals and semiconductors: Method

 \subsubsection{Contour deformation integration}

-We also implemented the contour deformation integration technique~\cite{contour0a,contour0b,contour1,contour2,contour3,PhysRevB.67.155208}, which is an alterative to the analytic continuation method, and allows one to compute the self-energy directly on the real axis.
-While this technique relies on particular form of the $GW$ self-energy and is not straightforwardly extendable to higher order Feynman diagrams, we want to point out that there is a recent promising progress in the direction of the higher order evaluation of Feynman diagrams on the real axis using the algorithmic Matsubara integration~\cite{PhysRevB.99.035120,PhysRevB.102.045115}, whereby analytic expressions for higher-order Feynman diagrams is being derived, similar to contour deformation technique, for convolutions, and completely avoids integration over frequency.
+We also implemented the contour deformation integration technique~\cite{contour0a,contour0b,contour1,contour2,contour3,PhysRevB.67.155208}, which is an alternative to the analytic continuation method and allows one to compute the self-energy directly on the real axis.
+While this technique relies on a particular form of the $GW$ self-energy and is not straightforwardly extendable to higher-order Feynman diagrams, we want to point out that there is a recent promising progress in the direction of the higher-order evaluation of Feynman diagrams on the real-axis using the algorithmic Matsubara integration~\cite{PhysRevB.99.035120,PhysRevB.102.045115}, whereby analytic expressions for higher-order Feynman diagrams are being derived, similar to contour deformation technique, for convolutions, and completely avoids integration over frequency.
 Note however that currently this has been applied only in the context of a single band Hubbard model, and the uniform electron gas~\cite{in_preparation}.

-The contour deformation is very successful in GW implementation because one needs to evaluate only simple integrals (convolutions) where all the poles of the integrant are either known exactly, or can be avoided altogether by choosing appropriate shape of the contour.
-For example, to evaluate the self-energy in Eq.~\ref{Sigma1}, one first takes the zero temperature limit, changing the sum over Matsubara frequencies into an integral, and one than uses the zero-temperature correlation functions $G^0$ and $W$, which are different from Matsubara and retarded analogues, and have the poles above (below) the real axis in the frequency below (above) $E_F$.
+The contour deformation is very successful in GW implementation because one needs to evaluate only simple integrals (convolutions) where all the poles of the integrand are either known exactly or can be avoided altogether by choosing the appropriate shape of the contour.
+For example, to evaluate the self-energy in Eq.~\ref{Sigma1}, one first takes the zero temperature limit, changing the sum over Matsubara frequencies into an integral, and one then uses the zero-temperature correlation functions $G^0$ and $W$, which are different from Matsubara and retarded analogs, and have the poles above (below) the real axis in the frequency below (above) $E_F$.
 The bosonic quantities, such as $W$, have a vanishing chemical potential, hence the poles jump across the real axis at the origin (see Fig.~\ref{fig-contour}).
 The convolution Eq.~\ref{Sigma1} at zero-temperature takes the form